arikamir/devops-hiring-assignment/README.md

 ## Primary tasks

 Your job is to
+1. create your own branch or fork for repository

-1. Dockerize the application
+2. Dockerize the application
-2. Set up CI/CD for the repository
+3. Set up CI/CD for the repository
     - 2.1.
-Any push to the `main` branch should deploy the application.
+Any push to your branch or `main` branch in your repository should deploy the application.
     - 2.2.
 We recommend using GitHub Actions or Azure DevOps pipelines.
-3. Deploy container to GCP - you can signup for a free account @ https://cloud.google.com/free/docs/free-cloud-features
+4. Deploy container to GCP - you can signup for a free account @ https://cloud.google.com/free/docs/free-cloud-features
     - 3.1.
 The deployed application should be accessible via the internet.
     - 3.2.
 We recommend using Terraform or CDKTF.